JordanMajd/within_vr_downloader/README.md

 ### Supported Projection Types

-As of writing, most stereo files are over under.
+As of writing, most stereo files are `over under`.

 - stereo
 - mono